A Unified Framework for Exploratory Learning-Aided Community Detection Under Topological Uncertainty: Experiment Evaluation

-Table \ref{table:datasets} shows the statistics for additional ego-Facebook datasets.
-A performance comparison of our \textsf{META-CODE} methods against five state-of-the-art overlapping community detection methods, each combined with two sampling strategies, is presented in Table \ref{tab:comparison}.
-The results exhibit similar patterns observed with other datasets in the main manuscript, where \textsf{META-CODE} method consistently and significantly outperforms all the benchmark methods regardless of the performance metrics and the amount of queried nodes.
-The second-best performer tends to be \textsf{META-CODE}{ sim}, which is superior to the five state-of-the-art methods for almost all cases.
+A performance comparison of our \textsf{META-CODE} methods as well as five competitive overlapping community detection methods, each combined with two sampling strategies, is presented in Table \ref{tab:comparison}.
+The comparison is made with respect to two performance metrics, NMI and Avg$\text{F}_1$, across five real-world datasets where a different percentage of nodes are queried among $N$ nodes.
+We note that the hyperparameters in all the aforementioned methods are tuned differently according to each individual dataset to obtain the best performance.
+We make the following insightful observations:

+\begin{itemize} \item Our \textsf{META-CODE} method consistently and significantly outperforms all the benchmark methods regardless of the datasets and the performance metrics.

+\item The second-best performer tends to be \textsf{META-CODE}{ sim}. \textsf{META-CODE}{ sim} is superior to the five competitive benchmark methods for almost all cases since it contains modules with sophisticated design, which include 1) network inference with the aid of EC-SiamNet and 2) GNN-aided community-affiliation embedding using our reconstruction loss.
+However, \textsf{META-CODE}{ sim} is always inferior to the original \textsf{META-CODE} due to the lack of network exploration via judicious node queries and iterative steps.
+In other words, \textsf{META-CODE}{ sim} overlooks not only the potential of query node selection to expedite network exploration but also the gradual increase of performance in community detection through the iterative process.

+\item Among the competitive benchmark methods, the best competitor tends to be NOCD with RS in most cases since NOCD also generates community-affiliation embeddings via GNNs with the aid of node metadata, which is capable of precisely discovering communities.
+In comparison with NOCD, the proposed \textsf{META-CODE} and \textsf{META-CODE}{ sim} methods use reconstruction loss, which takes into account both structure--community and metadata--community relationships to generate community-affiliation embeddings, thereby resulting in better performance than NOCD.

+\item DMoN leverages modularity for training GNNs, where modularity relies heavily on the network structure.
+This may result in comparatively lower performance than that of NOCD, especially when only a few nodes are queried.

+\item The performance gap between \textsf{META-CODE} ($X$) and \textsf{META-CODE}{ sim} ($Y$) is the largest when the Engineering dataset is used; the maximum improvement rate of 19.84\% is achieved in terms of NMI, where the improvement rate (\%) is given by $\frac{{X - Y}}{Y} \times 100 $.
+Additionally, the maximum improvement rate between our \textsf{META-CODE} method and the best competitive benchmark method, NOCD, is 65.55\% in terms of NMI when the Facebook dataset is used.

+\item The improvement rates of \textsf{META-CODE} in terms of NMI and Avg$\text{F}_1$ tend to decrease as the percentage of queried nodes increases.
+For instance, in the Computer Science dataset, the NMI improvement rates are 14.20\%, 5.79\%, and 4.03\% when the percentage of queried nodes increases from 10\% to 20\%, 20\% to 30\%, and 30\% to 40\%, respectively.
+This is due to the fact that, as the percentage of queried nodes increases, the size of the unexplored part in the network diminishes and the explored network converges to the underlying true network.